Criminology: Biosocial theory

-Biosocial criminology is an interdisciplinary field that aims to explain crime and antisocial behavior by exploring both biological factors and environmental factors.
-While contemporary criminology has been dominated by sociological theories, biosocial criminology also recognizes the potential contributions of fields such as behavioral genetics, personality psychology, and evolutionary psychology.
+Biosocial criminology is an interdisciplinary field that seeks to explain crime and antisocial behavior by examining biological and environmental factors.
+While sociological theories have dominated contemporary criminology, biosocial criminology also recognizes the potential contributions of fields such as behavioral genetics, personality psychology, and evolutionary psychology.
 Various theoretical frameworks such as evolutionary neuroandrogenic theory have sought to explain trends in criminality through the lens of evolutionary biology.
 Specifically, they seek to explain why criminality is so much higher in men than in women and why young men are most likely to exhibit criminal behavior.

 Aggressive behavior has been associated with abnormalities in three principal regulatory systems in the body: serotonin systems, catecholamine systems, and the hypothalamic-pituitary-adrenocortical axis.
-Abnormalities in these systems also are known to be induced by stress, either severe, acute stress or chronic low-grade stress.
+Abnormalities in these systems are also known to be induced by stress, either severe, acute stress or chronic low-grade stress.

 Biosocial approaches remain very controversial within the scientific field.

 Marxist

 In 1968, young British sociologists formed the National Deviance Conference (NDC) group.
-The group was restricted to academics and consisted of 300 members.
-Ian Taylor, Paul Walton and Jock Young – members of the NDC – rejected previous explanations of crime and deviance.
+The group, restricted to academics, consisted of 300 members.
+Ian Taylor, Paul Walton, and Jock Young – members of the NDC – rejected previous explanations of crime and deviance.
 Thus, they decided to pursue a new Marxist criminological approach.
 In The New Criminology, they argued against the biological "positivism" perspective represented by Lombroso, Hans Eysenck and Gordon Trasler.

 According to the Marxist perspective on crime, "defiance is normal – the sense that men are now consciously involved ... in assuring their human diversity."
-Thus Marxists criminologists argued in support of society in which the facts of human diversity, be it social or personal, would not be criminalized.
+Thus, Marxist criminologists argued for a society in which the facts of human diversity, whether social or personal, would not be criminalized.
 They further attributed the processes of crime creation not to genetic or psychological facts, but rather to the material basis of a given society.

-State crime is a distinct field of crimes that is studied by Marxist criminology, which considers these crimes to be some of the most costly to society in terms of overall harm/injury.
+State crime is a distinct category of crimes studied by Marxist criminology, which considers these crimes among the most costly to society in terms of overall harm/injury.
 In a Marxist framework, genocides, environmental degradation, and war are not crimes that occur out of contempt for one's fellow man, but are crimes of power.
 They continue systems of control and hegemony which allow state crime and state-corporate crime, along with state-corporate non-profit criminals, to continue governing people.

 Convict

 Convict criminology is a school of thought in the realm of criminology.
 Convict criminologists have been directly affected by the criminal justice system, oftentimes having spent years inside the prison system.
-Researchers in the field of convict criminology such as John Irwin and Stephan Richards argue that traditional criminology can better be understood by those who lived in the walls of a prison.
+Researchers in the field of convict criminology, such as John Irwin and Stephan Richards, argue that traditional criminology can be better understood by those who lived within prison walls.
 Martin Leyva argues that "prisonization" oftentimes begins before prison, in the home, community, and schools.

-According to Rod Earle, Convict Criminology started in the United States after the major expansion of prisons in the 1970s, and the U.S. still remains the main focus for those who study convict criminology.
+According to Rod Earle, Convict Criminology began in the United States following the major expansion of prisons in the 1970s, and the U.S. remains the primary focus for those who study convict criminology.